Physical Therapist Assistant

 PTA 103.
 Introduction to Physical Therapist Assisting.
 4 Credits.

 This course is designed to provide the student with an introduction to Basic Patient Care Skills: Preparation for Patient Care, Aseptic Techniques, Turning & Positioning, Wheelchairs, Vital Signs & Anthropometrics, Transfer Activities, Gait Training with Ambulatory Assistive Devices, and Introduction to Documentation, the Medical Record and Clinical Communication.
 Adherence to the attendance policy and completion of this course with a final grade of C+ (77%) or better must be achieved in order to advance in the PTA program.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098 or placement; BIO 152 or BIO 203 and BIO 204, Enrollment in PTA; Corequisites: PTA 120.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098 or placement; BIO 152 or BIO 203 and BIO 204, Enrollment in PTA; Corequisites: PTA 120.
 Fall.

 PTA 104.
 Applied Anatomy And Kinesiology.
 4 Credits.